askmeegs/build-a-platform-with-krm/2-how-krm-works/README.md

 nginx-deployment-6b474476c4-q77jr   1/1     Running   0          21s
 ```

-5. **Try deleting one of the pods** in your nginx deployment, then re-run `kubectl get pods`.
+#### 5. **Try deleting one of the pods** in your nginx deployment.

+Then re-run `kubectl get pods`.
 You should see that Kubernetes noticed that the actual state diverged from your desired state in `nginx-deployment.yaml`, and brought a new nginx Pod back online.

 ```
 kubectl delete pod nginx-deployment-6b474476c4-h4j4q